dkvz/win-personal-shortcuts/README.md

 ## Configure
 - Copy `.env.example` as `.env` and edit the variables.
 Backslashes have to be escaped in Windows paths.

+## New plan to make notifications work
+Everything has to be inside of the struct that implements NwgUI or it's just too hard.

+Fortunately it's possible to call an event on init that could start a thread, which is what I need.

+There's an example here which also includes a "self reference" (that I might not need): https://github.com/gabdube/native-windows-gui/blob/master/native-windows-gui/examples/self_referencing.rs

 ## Keyboard lib
 - Looks promising: https://github.com/obv-mikhail/InputBot